karstenw/photobotlib/README.md

 - addtionals=('folder',) - a list of folders to be added.
 If this is active, no caching is used.

+- imagewellfilename="imagewell.txt" - the name of the folderlist file to be read.

-- resultfile="imagewell-files" - the name of the resulting cache file.
-Has not been tested with other names.
+- tabfilename="imagewell.tab" - the name of the resulting cache file.

+- ignoreDotFolders=False - ignore folders starting with a '.'.
+This is for MacOS '.thumbnails' folders which you usually want to ignore

 - ignoreFolderNames=('folder',) - a list of folder names.
 If a scanned folder STARTS with a name from that list, it will be ignored.